andrewhodel/omnisindustria/index.md

-*Omnis Industria* is a research group working to establish an open source manufacturing toolchain.
+**Omnis Industria** is a research group working to establish an open source manufacturing toolchain.

+[http://omnisindustria.org](http://omnisindustria.org) is a community documentation project designed to promote, share and keep track of open source projects.

-Ad ultimum productum ex materia prima.
+Ad *ultimum productum* ex materia prima.

 ## 3d Models and Community Projects